k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ### Overview

 Data flows in and out of Fabric via multiple types of interfaces and data formats.

-Fabric users can utilize a large number of possible configurations between their data-supplying and data-subscribing systems.
-Connection flexibility is essential for Fabric to integrate with data spread across multiple databases and data centers and to generate its uniquely patented Digital Entities.
+Fabric users can use multiple configurations between their data-supplying and data-subscribing systems.
+Connection flexibility is essential for Fabric to integrate with data spread across multiple databases and datacenters and to generate its uniquely patented Digital Entities.

 ![](/articles/02_fabric_architecture/images/fabDataFlow.png)

 ### Fabric Data Access Layer

-In this section we will go over all the protocols and standard interfaces through which data can be injected from External Sources into Fabric DB (microDB or commonDB) or through which data can be published to, or accessed by 3rd party systems.
+This section discusses the protocols and standard interfaces through which data can be injected from External Sources the into Fabric DB (MicroDB or commonDB) or through which data can be published to, or accessed by 3rd party systems.

 #### Standard DML via JDBC or ADO.NET